Generally you will use the File > Save to save your work with full

 frame001.png file names will be

-This dialog contains a special Resize field so you can save your copy with other scale.
-E.g. It's useful to upload your animation to Twitter, that needs higher scales (e.g. 400% of your original sprite size).
+The File > Export dialog contains a special Resize field so you can save your copy with other scale.
+E.g. It's useful to upload your animation for social networks (like Twitter), that needs higher scales (e.g. 400% of your original sprite size):